Skip to main content

 There are safety precautions you can follow to reduce the risk of a fire if you have a chimney in your thatched home.

-Follow our advice for thatched properties.
+Follow our advice for thatched properties(link is external).

 Other ways to keep your home fire safe